tomasboudr/docs/docs/docs/walkthrough/phase-4/ifttt-integration.md

 * Make sure you have a [Maker account](https://ifttt.com/maker)
 * Find out what your NS hashed secret key is by running the command to find out: `nightscout hash-api-secret <your_secret_key>`
 * Or, open a console window in your browser while viewing your Nightscout site, hit refresh, and your hashed secret key will be shown as "apisecrethash: "xxxxxxxxxx...""
+* If using a Pebble:
-* Get the app ThisButton for your Pebble
+* * Get the app ThisButton for your Pebble
+* If using a iPhone:
+* * Get the app IFTTT for your phone
+* If using an Amazon Dash Button:
+* * Buy any dash button - but *do not* activate it
+* * You will need a computer or surplus pi that is always on to listen for the buton presses

 ## Putting it all together